kishor-gn14/authentication-failure/README.md

-1. Vulnerability Selected and Why It Matters

-This lab demonstrates Authentication Failures, which is one of the major risks listed in the OWASP Top 10.

 Authentication failures occur when applications do not properly verify user identity or protect login mechanisms.
-Common issues include storing passwords insecurely, allowing weak passwords, and not limiting login attempts.

-If authentication is poorly implemented, attackers may:

-Gain unauthorized access to user accounts
+These weaknesses may allow attackers to guess passwords, bypass authentication, or gain unauthorized access to user accounts.

-Perform brute-force attacks to guess passwords

-Access sensitive information
+This lab allows learners to:

+Discover authentication weaknesses

+Exploit insecure login mechanisms

+Implement secure authentication protections

+Vulnerability Selected and Why It Matters

+Authentication systems are the first line of defense in most applications.
+If authentication is implemented incorrectly, attackers may gain unauthorized access to accounts and sensitive data.

+Common authentication mistakes include:

+Storing passwords in plain text

+Allowing weak passwords

+Not limiting login attempts

+Missing account lock mechanisms

+These weaknesses can lead to brute-force attacks, credential theft, and account compromise.

-This lab focuses on demonstrating how weak authentication can be exploited and how secure practices such as password hashing and login attempt limits can prevent these attacks.
+This lab demonstrates how these vulnerabilities occur and how secure practices can prevent them.

-2. Target Audience and Learning Objectives
 Target Audience

 This lab is designed for: